AdityaCoppisetti/robotic-arm/journal.md

 giving  the raspberry pi zero 12volts will destroy the board so ill just give it external 5v from a charger that i have

+because it also needs to supply power the the custom arduino nano microcontroller that i made which reminds me i need to put custom images on the board